Hstellar/Hstellar.github.io/about.md

 <h2>
   Hena Ghonia
 </h2>
 <p>I am Master's student at University of Montreal and MILA.
-I am interested in building systems that generalize well like humans do and are interpretable.
+I'm interested in creating systems that generalise well and can be interpreted, much like humans.
 <br>
 <br>
 Previously, I worked at Ecolab as part of Advanced data analytics team.
 I worked on projects requiring proof of concept using predictive analytics such as Pump efficiency prediction, Analysing paint defects for automotive customers and Wearable analytics.